ezulfica/SANonogramSolver/README.md

 <img src="https://raw.githubusercontent.com/ezulfica/SANonogramSolver/main/img/ezgif-7-254174d756.gif" style="display: block; margin: auto;" />

 ## Second generation :
-We respect the condition on the row
+We respect the condition on the rows

 ### Associated transition :
 We move the black cells to the right or left only.